-"Over the last few years, the export value of Colombian products to the Netherlands drastically increased from over 250 million euros in 2014 to over 400 million euros in 2016.
+"Over the last few years, the export value of Colombian products to the Netherlands drastically increased from 276 million euros in 2014 to 415 million euros in 2016.
 And also the other way around, Dutch airlines KLM will increase its flights to Colombia by Spring next year.
 Instead of three weekly flights, they will do four."

 Marjolijn Sonnema, Director General Agro and Nature of the Ministry

 In order to maintain and strengthen the agricultural relationships between both countries, The Netherlands Ministry of Economic Affairs appointed Patricia De Vies as Agricultural counsellor.
 With the technical know-how the Netherlands is known for, they are eager to turn the potential of the country into reality.
 At the show, 30 Dutch companies are showcasing their technical innovations.